ImageMagick v6 Examples --

 When determining the lens parameters, all programs rely on the same paradigm: the ideal perspective mapping should map real world straight lines to straight lines in the image.
 So if a set of real-world points P0, P1, ..., Pn is known to lie on a straight line, their images p0, p1, ..., pn must also fall onto a straight line.
 Any deviation from this rule has to be attributed to lens distortion.

 We need two points to determine the two parameters defining a straight line (e.g. slope and intersection on the y-axis).
 Each additional point supplied will provide another equation to determine the lens correction parameters.
-So if our functional approach has only one free parameter b (as for the Nikon Coolpix 995 above), we would have to provide at least three points on a straight line in order to determine the sought lens correction parameter b.
+So if our functional approach has only one free parameter b (as for the Nikon Coolpix 995 above), we would have to provide at least three points on a real-world straight line and its image in order to determine the sought lens correction parameter b.

 r = s * sqrt(x1^2 + y1^2)